M*A*S*H (film): Contemporaneous

+Retrospective

 In a retrospective review for the Chicago Reader, Jonathan Rosenbaum noted that "the film ... helped launch the careers of Elliott Gould, Donald Sutherland, Sally Kellerman, Robert Duvall, and subsequent Altman regulars Rene Auberjonois and John Schuck, and won screenwriter Ring Lardner Jr. an Oscar."
 Rosenbaum characterized the film as "a somewhat adolescent if stylish antiauthoritarian romp ...
 But the misogyny and cruelty behind many of the gags are as striking as the black comedy and the original use of overlapping dialogue.
 This is still watchable for the verve of the ensemble acting and dovetailing direction, but some of the crassness leaves a sour aftertaste."
 Writing in The Guardian for the film's 50th anniversary, Noah Gittell also criticized it for having "a deep and unexamined misogyny", noting that the treatment of the Houlihan character in particular anticipated such later teen sex comedies as Animal House, Porky's and Revenge of the Nerds.

 The Japanese filmmaker Akira Kurosawa cited this movie as one of his 100 favorite films.
+The film holds an 86% approval rating on Rotten Tomatoes, based on 58 reviews, with an average rating of 8.30/10.
+The website's consensus states: "Bold, timely, subversive, and above all, funny, M*A*S*H remains a high point in Robert Altman's distinguished filmography."
+The film also holds a score of 80 out of 100 on Metacritic, based on 8 critics, indicating "generally favorable reviews".